maoriko/python/README.md

 ## This repo public and free to use!
 ### you are more than welcome to look around and suggest suggestions for code.

-practice 1 - 3 are the very first steps of python:
-The basics of operators:
+# The basics of operators:

-# Python Arithmetic Operators
+## Python Arithmetic Operators

 Operator | Name | Example
 | --- | --- | --- |